irzix/stripe-webito-plugin/Readme.md

-# 🚀 2Checkout Payment Gateway Plugin
+# 🚀 Stripe Payment Gateway Plugin

-This is an open-source **2Checkout payment integration** for Webito.
-It allows users to accept secure 2Checkout payments with minimal setup.
-Simply **activate the plugin**, enter your **2Checkout Merchant ID, Secret Key & Secret Word**, and start processing transactions!
+This is an open-source **Stripe payment integration** for Webito.
+It allows users to accept secure Stripe payments with minimal setup.
+Simply **activate the plugin**, enter your **Stripe Secret Key**, and start processing transactions!

 ## ✨ Features
-- 🔒 Secure 2Checkout payment processing
+- 🔒 Secure Stripe payment processing
 - 🔄 Automatic transaction verification
 - ⚡ Seamless integration—just activate & configure
 - 💳 Supports multiple currencies
 - 🔐 Hash-based security verification

 ## 🔧 How It Works
-1. Activate the plugin in **Webito**.
+1. Activate the application in **Webito**.
-2. Enter your **2Checkout Merchant ID, Secret Key & Secret Word**.
+2. Enter your **Secret Key**.
-3. Customers can now pay via 2Checkout on your site.
+3. Customers can now pay via Stripe on your site.

 ## 📋 Required Configuration
-- **MERCHANT_ID**: Your 2Checkout merchant account ID
-- **SECRET_KEY**: Your 2Checkout secret key for API access
+- **SECRET_KEY**: Your Stripe secret key for API access
-- **SECRET_WORD**: Your 2Checkout secret word for hash verification

 ## 🔗 Customization & Forking
 This plugin is **open-source**!
 Developers can: